 You will also have to go through security here as well.
 Regardless of whether you were heading to another resort or the theme park, all guests go through security.
 Thankfully, with the new system, the process is simple and not time-consuming.

 Disney’s Polynesian Resort is usually a great place to take a tropical break from the parks.
-Often we enjoy visiting as a day guest for a meal or to take a walk through the resort.
+Often we enjoy visiting the resort as a day guest to enjoy a meal or to take a walk through the resort.
 There are several ways to get to and from the resort available in our Polynesian Transportation Guide.

 The last resort on the Magic Kingdom loop is Disney’s Contemporary Resort (review).
-It will be the first stop when leaving the Magic Kingdom and farthest away from Magic Kingdom when leaving the resort.
+It will be the first stop when leaving the Magic Kingdom.
+That also makes it the farthest away from the Magic Kingdom when leaving the resort.
 Most guests will elect to walk to Magic Kingdom from Disney’s Contemporary.